Jocelyn and I work together. Since we work with animals, all I see her in is surgical scrubs. I knew 4 things before we began:

-I try like h.ll to let the drapes guide the Personal Colour Analysis (PCA), and avoid all foregone conclusions.
-When I see someone every day, and the effects are this dramatic, I can’t help but have suspicions.
+I try to let the drapes guide the Personal Colour Analysis (PCA), and avoid all foregone conclusions.
+When I see someone every day, and the effects are this dramatic, I cannot help but have suspicions.
 What did I suspect?

 - Her best colours would be very dark and/or very saturated. (see What Are Clear And Soft Colours? for an explanation of saturation.)

 - There is great potential for clarity in her skin.
 Warm colours make her skin blotchy, heavy, green-yellow, murky, and thick-looking.
 Softly greyed colours (pastels) give the skin an allover-grey undertone.
-It’s Winter and Spring that have the clear colours.
+Winter and Spring have clear colours.

-- Dark Autumn and Dark Winter have some light colours, but not many.
-They just look better in darker colours.
+- Dark Autumn and Dark Winter have some light colours, though the person often looks better in darker colours.
 Joce looks fresh and beautiful in the right light colour.

-- We’re probably looking for a Season of contrast, namely a Winter of some sort.
+- We are probably looking for a Season of contrast, namely a Winter of some sort.

-The expression “clears the skin” is confusing.
-It’s very hard to demonstrate but extremely important in interpreting ultimate skin perfection.
+The expression clearing the skin is confusing.
+It can very hard to demonstrate but extremely important in interpreting ultimate skin perfection.
 You met Joce in the previous article, Clearing Skin With Colour Analysis and can watch this process on video there.

 Joce has a strong natural flush in her cheeks.
-Isn’t “ruddy” a sign of Autumn?
-I’ve seen in Autumns, Winters, Springs, and Summers.
+Is ruddiness a sign of Autumn?
+No, like freckles, it occurs in Autumns, Winters, Springs, and Summers.
 Not useful information.
 Ignore it.
-On Joce, the redness in the cheeks blends back softly into her complexion only in Bright Winter’s colour intensity.
+On Joce, the redness in the cheeks blends back softly into her complexion only in Bright Winter colour intensity.

 As a Bright Winter, Jocelyn is primarily a Winter person, but she has a trace of Spring.
-When you combine the 2 Seasons of highest colour saturation, the energy of these colours in unwearable by anyone else.
-They will disappear inside such colour intensity, and therefore appear reduced.
-Never let your clothing send a message that diminishes you – or at least, don’t put down money for it!
+When you combine the 2 Seasons of highest colour saturation, the energy of these colours is unwearable by anyone else.
+The person will disappear inside such colour intensity, and therefore appear reduced.
+Our clothing should not send a message that diminishes our presence, let alone cost us money to do so.